stheroux/MMWG/README.md

 # MMWG SOPs
 Links for the California Molecular Methods Workgroup SOPs.
-Links to feedback forms are provided within the individual SOPs.
+Please contact [Susanna Theroux](mailto:susannat@sccwrp.org) with any questions.

 ## Links to SOPs